I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nf-wdfobject-wdfobjectdereferenceactual.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>If the object's reference count becomes zero, the object might be deleted before <b>WdfObjectDereferenceActual</b> returns. </p>

 <p>Calling <b>WdfObjectDereferenceActual</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548746">WdfObjectDereferenceWithTag</a> instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff548739">WdfObjectDereference</a> provides additional information (tag string, line number, and file name) to Microsoft debuggers. <b>WdfObjectDereferenceActual</b> allows your driver to specify the line number and file name, while <b>WdfObjectDereferenceWithTag</b> uses the driver's current line number and file name.</p>

-<p>You can view the tag, line number, and file name values by using the <b>!wdftagtracker</b> debugger extension.
-The debugger extension displays the tag value as both a pointer and a series of characters.
-For more information about debugger extensions, see <a href="wdf.debugging_a_kmdf_driver">Debugging a KMDF Driver</a>.</p>

-<p>For more information about object reference counts, see <a href="wdf.framework_object_life_cycle">Framework Object Life Cycle</a>.</p>

-<p>The following code example decrements an object's reference count and assigns a tag value, line number, and file name to the reference.</p>

-<p>If the object's reference count becomes zero, the object might be deleted before <b>WdfObjectDereferenceActual</b> returns. </p>

-<p>Calling <b>WdfObjectDereferenceActual</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548746">WdfObjectDereferenceWithTag</a> instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff548739">WdfObjectDereference</a> provides additional information (tag string, line number, and file name) to Microsoft debuggers. <b>WdfObjectDereferenceActual</b> allows your driver to specify the line number and file name, while <b>WdfObjectDereferenceWithTag</b> uses the driver's current line number and file name.</p>